Associate Fellow (AF)

 Candidates for Associate Fellowship must pass Part 1, i.e., the written examination, before taking part 2, which is the oral/case examination.

 Those who have passed Part 1 (written) of the Associate Fellow examination have the option of taking the oral/case examination for either Associate Fellow or Fellow membership.
 Candidates who select the Fellow option must meet the educational, experiential, and professional and leadership requirements for Fellowship.
 Additionally, they must complete the oral/case examination successfully within four years after passing the Part 1 (written) examination and must be general members of the Academy in good standing.

-Part 2 includes an oral examination and the defense of three cases that meet the criteria specified in the Case Requirements section of the Requirements for the Associate Fellow Membership Examination.
-For the oral examination, candidates review a written description, a panograph and a photograph for five (5) standardized cases and then respond to questions related to treatment.
-The case examination is based on the cases submitted by the candidate and follows a case presentation and discussion format.
+Part 2 is an oral examination.
+For the oral examination, candidates review a written description, a panograph, and a photograph for standardized cases and then respond to questions related to treatment.

 The oral/case examination must be completed successfully within four years after passing the Part 1 (written) examination; and candidates for the oral/case examination must be general members of the Academy in good standing.

 The oral/case part of the Associate Fellow examination is given in Chicago once a year, usually in late April or early May, and the application deadline each year is February 1.